 All too often, Toil Is Trouble.
 On both a personal level and in global scale, the reality of work barely resembles what we learned about in school - if anything about labor was taught at all, that is, in the early grades.

 Layoffs by the thousands dot the TV news reports almost nightly.
 Corporate cutbacks are everyday occurrences.
 Small businesses, too, have felt the pinch of economic fright, holding back on hiring and seeking helpful ways to slash costs.
-Even when cutbacks aren't economically urgent, companies are reducing labor costs anyway, just in case the expected recovery is slowed than hoped.
+Even when cutbacks aren't economically urgent, companies are reducing labor costs anyway, just in case the expected recovery is slower than hoped.